LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Experiments

 The performance of our LemonFM compared to the state of the art in each downstream task and dataset is shown in~Fig.~\ref{fig:result_downstreams}, and Tables \ref{tab:linear_probing_classification}, \ref{tab:finetuned_classification} and \ref{tab:segmentation}.
 These results demonstrate that the diversity of procedures in LEMON enables LemonFM to effectively extract features that are useful for different surgical procedures and downstream tasks.
+We provide further experimental results and computational complexity analysis in the supplementary material.

-\textbf{Surgical phase recognition.} As shown in Table~\ref{tab:finetuned_classification}, LemonFM outperformed every other surigcal foundation model in AutoLaparo ($>$9pp Jacc.), Cholec80~($>$8pp Jacc.), and M2CAI16~($>$9pp Jacc.).
-Furthermore, it also surpassed state-of-the-art specialist models for these datasets.
+\textbf{Surgical phase recognition.} As shown in Table~\ref{tab:finetuned_classification}, LemonFM outperformed existing surgical foundation models (Endo-FM, EndoViT, GSViT, SurgeNetXL) on AutoLaparo ($>$9pp Jacc.), Cholec80~($>$8pp Jacc.), and M2CAI16~($>$9pp Jacc.).
+It also surpassed state-of-the-art specialist models for these datasets.
 The advantage of LemonFM persists under the linear probing setting (Table~\ref{tab:linear_probing_classification}), showing that the pretrained features are inherently informative and transfer well without additional fine‑tuning.